BlogInternal Communications Measurement

 What’s Next?

 When you create Cerkl Broadcast employee pulse surveys, the questions you ask are pivotal.
-Our free employee engagement survey template will give you significant insight into how to create a survey.
-It also shows what formats you can use for questions.
+Our free employee pulse survey template will give you significant insight into how to create a survey.
+It includes sample questions for single-question pulse survey ideas as well as a five-question sample survey.

-Just remember that any employee engagement pulse survey should be considerably shorter than our template.
+Remember that any employee pulse survey should be considerably shorter than a regular employee engagement survey.
 Also, it should be focused on one specific area of interest.
 The key is for it to be short and quick for employees to complete.

 FAQ